aptech/docs/docs/CR-putarray.rst

 ::

-    //Create a 2x3x4x5x6 dimensional array with unspecified
+    // Create a 2x3x4x5x6 dimensional array with unspecified
-    //contents
+    // contents
     a = arrayalloc(2|3|4|5|6,0);

-    //Create a 4x5x6 dimensional array with all elements equal
+    // Create a 4x5x6 dimensional array with all elements equal
-    //to 5
+    // to 5
     src = arrayinit(4|5|6,5);

     loc = { 2,1 };